Creskendoll/audio-RGB/README.md

 # audio-RGB

 A program to control LEDs using voice commands with a Raspberry PI.
-The purpose of this project is to control a RGB led strip via a microphone attach to it.
+The purpose of this project is to control a RGB led strip via a microphone.
 This project is optimized and built for the Raspberry PI but can be modified to fit various applications.

 ## Installation
-The project is written on Python 3.7.3.
+The project is written with Python 3.6.
+Pyaudio doesn't support Python 3.7 at the time of developing this project.

 You need `pip` in order to install dependencies.